Dinosaur Valley Race Guide

 This is not an exhaustive list but some hazards to watch out for on the trail:

-Snakes - we've had a cold snap recently, so we hope they will have headed to hibernate.
-There are copperheads spotted in the spring, summer, and fall.
+Snakes - it's typically cold in November so we hope they will have headed to hibernate, but there are copperheads spotted in the spring, summer, and fall at the State Park.

 Bobcats and coyotes - we don't expect them to give anyone any trouble, but they do live in these woods.